Use BCC field when addressing mass mail

 Carbon Copy.

-It is a way of addressing mail to more than one person so that everyone's address
+It provides a way of addressing messages to more than one person so that everyone's

-is not displayed for all to see.
-Every E-mail program (including the free, web-based
+address is not displayed for all to see.
+ALL email programs, including the web-based

-E-mail services) allow you to address messages using BCC, in other words, to
+email services, allow you to address messages using BCC.
+In other words you

 WHY: